Anne Cushman: Personal life

-Reception
+Books

 Enlightenment for Idiots

 Hillari Dowdle, reviewing Enlightenment for Idiots in Yoga Journal, noted that chick lit was hardly the usual genre for insight into yoga philosophy.
 But in Dowdle's opinion, the book succeeds on both counts, being enjoyably entertaining and "capturing the ashrams and gurus that attract Western spiritual seekers."
 A character called Mr. Kapoor whom she compares to B. K. S. Iyengar is enthused about by his students: "He'll crucify you over a metal folding chair"; she recognises characters Prana Ma, resembling the hugging guru Mata Amritanandamayi (widely known as Amma), and Saraswati, resembling Gangaji, who demands that her students understand that "Self and Other are merely constructs to be transcended".
 Such characters, Dowdle notes, are "ripe for a little satire", but between the lines of the "fun romp" is genuine wisdom.
 Publishers Weekly called the book "a hilarious take on the quest for truth that manages to respect the journey while skewering many of the travelers."
 Anna Douglas, on Inquiring Mind, described it as "a winning combination of romance, satire and spiritual adventure.
 In particular, it speaks to the paradoxical issues that women often face when they immerse themselves in Asian spiritual traditions."